-The HSE recognise this by offering different Industry approaches in their guidance and approved codes of practice.
+The HSE recognise this by offering different industry approaches in their guidance and approved codes of practice.

 You can buy HSE published books, like this guide to managing construction health and safety, or this guide to health and safety for warehouse and storage.

-The HSE health and safety law poster tells you the critical health and safety information
+The HSE health and safety law poster tells you the critical health and safety information:

-The document or poster informs employers that they need to decide what could harm an employee when doing their job and focuses then on risk assessment.
+The document or poster informs employers that they need to decide what could harm an employee when doing their job and focuses on risk assessment.

-It informs employers that they need to be able to communicate these risks to their employees in a way that they will be able to understand and let them know who is responsible within the business to manage those risks.
+It informs employers that they need to be able to communicate these risks to their employees in a way they will be able to understand and let them know who is responsible within the business to manage those risks.